mgechev/revive/RULES_DESCRIPTIONS.md

 ## early-return

-_Description_: In GO it is idiomatic to minimize nesting statements, a typical example is to avoid if-then-else constructions.
+_Description_: In Go it is idiomatic to minimize nesting statements, a typical example is to avoid if-then-else constructions.
 This rule spots constructions like
 ```go
 if cond {
   // do something